DPS-Stream-Processing-Applications/beam-applications-java/helm-charts/riot-applications/README.md

 # Kubernetes setup
 >[!WARNING]
 > Make sure the operators for `Flink` and `Kafka` are installed via `helm` before attempting to install this custom chart.

->[!NOTE]
->This whole helm chart can also be installed using the following command: `helm install riot-applications .`
+> Then, this chart can be installed using the following command: `helm install riot-applications .`

 Install the certificate manager first:
 ```bash